 As stated above, women can be victims of or witness to trauma in their lives, which can fuel a number of mental health issues, including anxiety, PTSD, depression and substance abuse.
 Recovery through Trauma-Informed Care works to acknowledge each woman’s trauma histories and understands the impact of trauma on how she sees the world.

 Trauma-Informed Care provides treatment in a way that helps women understand how trauma affects their outlook and behavior and puts their symptoms into a context.
 In order to build a sense of empowerment and hope, which are often taken away through a mental illness, Trauma-Informed Care seeks to help individuals feel control over their situation and their symptoms.

-Treatment providers work with their patients to develop a sense of safety.
-Without this sense of safety, individual cannot begin to change old ways of thinking and behaving.
-They must feel safe in order to try new ways of coping and to find more effective and healthy ways to address their trauma.
+Treatment providers work with their patients to develop a sense of security.
+Without this sense of security, individual cannot begin to change old ways of thinking and behaving.
+They must feel secure in order to try new ways of coping and to find more effective and healthy ways to address their trauma.